nhardman/kitura.io/en/starter/generator/command_line_tools.md

 ### `kitura create`

-This includes all of `kitura init` and generates an application based on your answers to a series of questions.
+This command generates an application based on your answers to a series of questions.
 Once all the questions have been answered, the project is created, written to the filesystem, and built using `swift build`.
+If you select 'Basic' and answer all questions with default responses it will generate the same application as `kitura init`.

 ### `kitura create <modelname>`